Topics in higher ramification theory I: ramification ideals: Preliminaries

 \subsection{Higher ramification groups and ramification ideals}

 \mbox{ }\sn Take a valued field extension $\cE=(L|K,v)$.
 Assume that $L|K$ is a Galois extension, and let $G=\Gal L|K$ denote its Galois group.
-We define the \bfind{upper series of ramification groups}
+We define the \bfind{series of upper ramification groups}

-where $I$ runs through all ${\cal O}_L$-ideals (cf.\ \cite{ZS2}, \S12).
-Note that $G_{\cM_L}$ is the ramification group of $(L|K,v)$.
-Every $G_I$ is a normal subgroup of $G$ (\cite{ZS2} (d) on p.79).
-We call $G_I$ a \bfind{higher ramification group} if it is a subgroup of $G_{\cM_L}\,$.
-We call $\cE$ a purely wild extension if $\Gal L|K=G_{\cM_L}$; this matches the (more general) definition of ``purely wild extension'' in \cite{Ku2}.
+where $I$ runs through all ${\cal O}_L$-ideals (cf.\ \cite[\S12]{ZS2}).
+Note that $G_{\cM_L}=G^r$ is the ramification group and $G_{\cO_L}$ is the decomposition group of $(L|K,v)$.
+Every $G_I$ is a normal subgroup of $G$ (\cite[(d) on p.79]{ZS2}).
+We call $G_I$ a \bfind{higher ramification group} if it is a nontrivial subgroup of $G_{\cM_L}\,$.
+We call $\cE$ a \bfind{purely wild extension} if $G=G_{\cM_L}$; this matches the (more general) definition of ``purely wild extension'' in \cite{Ku2}.

 \pars The function